-The CA MAY support revocation of Short-lived Subscriber Certificates.

-With the exception of Short-lived Subscriber Certificates, the CA SHALL revoke a Certificate within 24 hours and use the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:

-- 1) The Subscriber requests in writing, without specifying a CRL reason, that the CA revoke the Certificate (CRL Reason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 2) The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization (CRLReason #9, privilegeWithdrawn); - 3) The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise (CRLReason #1, keyCompromise); - 4) The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys) (CRLReason #1, keyCompromise); - 5) The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon (CRLReason #4, superseded).

-With the exception of Short-lived Subscriber Certificates, the CA SHOULD revoke a certificate within 24 hours and MUST revoke a Certificate within 5 days and use the corresponding CRLReason (see Section 7.2.2) if one or more of the following occurs:
+The Subordinate CA shall revoke a subscriber certificate within 24 hours if one or more of the following occurs:

-- 6) The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6 (CRLReason #4, superseded); - 7) The CA obtains evidence that the Certificate was misused (CRLReason #9, privilegeWithdrawn); - 8) The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use (CRLReason #9, privilegeWithdrawn); - 9) The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services

-- agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) (CRLReason #5, cessationOfOperation); - 10) The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name (CRLReason #9, privilegeWithdrawn); - 11) The CA is made aware of a material change in the information contained in the Certificate (CRLReason #9, privilegeWithdrawn); - 12) The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement (CRLReason #4, superseded); - 13) The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate (CRLReason #9, privilegeWithdrawn); - 14) The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); - 15) Revocation is required by the CA's Certificate Policy and/or Certification Practice Statement for a reason that is not otherwise required to be specified by this section 4.9.1.1 (CRLReason "unspecified (0)" which results in no reasonCode extension being provided in the CRL); or - 16) The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed (CRLReason #1, keyCompromise).
+- 1) The Subscriber requests in writing that the Subordinate CA revoke the Certificate; - 2) The Subscriber notifies the Subordinate CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3) The Subordinate CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise or no longer complies with the requirements of Sections 6.1.5 and 6.1.6 in Baseline Requirements Certificate Policy for the Issuance and Management of Publicly Trusted Certificates; - 4) The Subordinate CA obtains evidence that the Certificate was misused; - 5) The Subordinate CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use; - 6) The Subordinate CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name); - 7) The Subordinate CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name; - 8) The Subordinate CA is made aware of a material change in the information contained in the Certificate; - 9) The Subordinate CA is made aware that the Certificate was not issued in accordance with these Requirements or the Subordinate CA's Certificate Policy or Certification Practice Statement; - 10) The Subordinate CA is made aware that the Certificate was issued such that, or the Subordinate CA determines that, any of the information appearing in the Certificate is inaccurate or misleading; - 11) The Subordinate CA ceases operations for any reason and has not made arrangements for another Subordinate CA to provide revocation support for the Certificate; - 12) The Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Subordinate CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 13) The Subordinate CA is made aware of a possible compromise of the Private Key of the Subordinate CA used for issuing the Certificate; - 14) Revocation is required by the Subordinate CA's Certificate Policy and/or Certification Practice Statement; or - 15) The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by Subordinate CAs within a given period of time).